Meydan52/worksample-objective-1-2/README.md

 # worksample-objective-1-2

-In this repository, there are two yaml files to create Nginx and whoami pods with respective services and ingress declaratively on k8s cluster.
+In this repository, there are two yaml files to create Nginx and whoami pods with respective services and ingress, declaratively on k8s cluster.
 There is also a GitHub Action workflow to automate the deployment on a GKE cluser.

 ## File Descriptions
 | **FIle** | **Purpose** |